A petition is a great way to spur your supporters into action and encourage them to invite other people to join your cause.

 The petition text will appear right above a button on your website, allowing people to sign the petition.

-Add video and media
+Add content, video and media

 Here you can include an explanation of the circumstances surrounding the petition.
 Even if the issue is all over the media, assume visitors haven’t heard about it.
 If you have a powerful video or news clip that illustrates the need to sign the petition, consider embedding it in the intro blurb.

 As with other content areas that will be displayed on your website, you can include an image by clicking the insert/edit image icon.
 We recommend saving videos and other forms of media for the "Intro" area.
 Once you have completed this section, click the Save intro text button to save what you’ve written.

 Our Embed.ly integration will allow you to easily include video or other material from another site - simply place the URL on its own line within the content editor as plain text.

 1. First, you'll decide what to call a signature.
 While we recommend "signature" or "endorsement," but you can get creative here.
 When someone signs the petition on your website, they will click a button that says “Add signature” where “signature” is replaced by the word you place in this text box.

 2. Next, you can define a "Signature goal."
 If you place a numeric goal in this field, a progress bar will be placed on the page.
 We recommend setting a signature goal and choosing a number that is realistically attainable.
 Progress thermometers are known to increase participation.

 Note that you can also use goals to track petition signatures in your nation.
 Goals will track the total number of people who have signed any petition in your nation.
 Learn more about how to use goals.